Q. What is Hopper?

 A. Hopper performs well on local and most remote systems.
 Slowdowns are usually caused by the remote host being heavily loaded (check the load average reported by the Unix 'uptime' command.)
 Also, we've seen some versions of SSH that perform poorly when tunneling X11.
 Java applications are particularly sensitive to SSH's implementation of X tunneling.
 OpenSSH versions other than 3.6p1 seem to have the best X tunneling performance.
 One way to speed up X11 applications is to disable X tunneling, such as with the xauth application.
 Note that when SSH X tunneling is bypassed, any passwords entered via Hopper will be sent in the clear over the network.

 Q. Double-clicking on the Hopper jar file on my Windows system does not launch Hopper, even though I have the proper Java installed.
 Why not?

-A. Windows systems usually have an association between jar files and java, such that double clicking on a jar file launches java.
-This is not always set up, though, especially on XP.
-For this reason we now distribute Hopper as a self-contained exe file for Windows to avoid these potential issues.
-The exe file also verifies that a recent-enough version of java is available.
+A. Windows systems usually have an association between jar files and java, such that double-clicking on a jar file launches java.
+This is not always set up, though.
+For this reason we now distribute Hopper as a self-contained .exe file for Windows to avoid these potential issues.
+The .exe file also verifies that a recent-enough version of java is available.

 Q. Why doesn't the "Launch Xterm" button work on the Mac?